simongomez95/drop-the-boss/README.md

 # drop-the-boss

-The game we made for Global Gamejam 2017, a rhyhthm game that can be played with a MIDI keyboard.
+A rhyhthm game that can be played with a MIDI keyboard.

+"El Silbón" is chasing you, and you have to fight his evil music with your own to defea him!

+Made for Global Gamejam 2017